artgris/MaintenanceBundle/README.md

 Usage
 =====

-The `dev` and `test` environments were not affected by maintenance.
+The `dev` environment was not affected by maintenance.

 - Enable|Disable maintenance : `enable: true|false`
 - Add authorized IPs to prod : `ips: [127.0.0.1, ...]`